RyanisyydsTT/MCSAST-Py/README.md

     For most server types, you will need to enter the server version and build number.

 4. **Download and Setup Server:**
-    The script will download the server jar file, set it up, and create a script (`runserver.bat` for Windows or `runserver.sh` for Linux and `start.py` for pterodactyl) to start the server with recommended flags for optimal performance.
+    The script will download the server jar file, set it up, and create a script (`runserver.bat` for Windows or `runserver.sh` for Linux) to start the server with recommended flags for optimal performance.

 5. **Run Your Server:**
     Once the setup is complete, run your server by executing the generated script:
     - On Windows: Double-click `runserver.bat`
     - On Linux: Run `./runserver.sh`
-    - On Pterodactyl: Go to "Startup" page, change the start file to `start.py`

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.